wilsonliaows/docs/connectors/servicenow.md

 *Basic Access Control required*

 Next, this role should be assigned the relevant access control to use the triggers/actions you need in your integration use case.
-For a workflow that requires triggering off closed incident events, the user must have a custom role that includes access control to *read* and *write* to the incident table.
+For a workflow that requires triggering of closed incident events, the user must have a custom role that includes access control to *read* and *write* to the incident table.

 <table class="unchanged rich-diff-level-one">
   <thead>